Miami vs. Virginia NCAA Football Odds, Plays and Insights | September 30, 2021

 Over/Under Insights

-- Miami and its opponents have combined for 62 points or more only one time this year.
+- Miami and its opponents have combined for 62 points or more just one time this season.

-- Virginia's games have gone over 62 points in only one opportunity this season.
+- Virginia's games have gone over 62 points in just one opportunity this season.

-- The combined points per game average of the two teams, 66.3, is 4.3 points greater than Thursday's over/under.
+- Thursday's total is 4.3 points lower than the two team's combined 66.3 points per game average.

-- These two squads combine to surrender 53.8 points per game, 8.2 fewer than this contest's over/under.
+- The 53.8 combined points per game that these two squads have allowed this season are 8.2 fewer than the 62 over/under in this contest.

-- The average total in Hurricanes games this season is 57.4, 4.6 points fewer than Thursday's total of 62 .
+- The Hurricanes and their opponents score an average of 57.4 points per game, 4.6 fewer than Thursday's total.

-- The 62-point total for this game is 2.2 points below the 64.2 points per game average total in Cavaliers games this season.
+- The 62-point over/under for this game is 2.2 points below the 64.2 points per game average total in Cavaliers games this season.

 Miami Stats and Trends

-- Miami's games this year have hit the over on one of four set point totals (25%).
+- Miami's games this year have gone over the total in one out of four opportunities (25%).

-- Miami is 1-1 against the spread and 1-1 overall when the team picks up over 423.0 yards.
+- In games that Miami piles up more than 423.0 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Hurricanes have turned the ball over seven times this season, four more turnovers than the Cavaliers have forced (3).
+- This year, the Hurricanes have turned the ball over seven times, four more than the Cavaliers' takeaways (3).

 - Find the latest spread and moneyline odds for Miami at SISportsbook.